-"Insurer" or "Company" means a reporting entity authorized to write title insurance under the laws of any state and who files on the Title Blank.
+"Insurer" or "Company" means an insurer or reinsurer authorized to write property and/or casualty insurance under the laws of any state and who files on the Property and Casualty Blank.

-"Actuarial Report" means a document or other presentation, prepared as a formal means of conveying to the state regulatory authority and the Board of Directors, or its equivalent, the Appointed Aactuary's professional conclusions and recommendations, of recording and communicating the methods and procedures, of assuring that the parties addressed are aware of the significance of the Appointed Aactuary's opinion or findings and of documenting the analysis underlying the opinion.
-The expected required content of the Actuarial Report is further described in paragraph 7.
+"Actuarial Report" means a document or other presentation prepared as a formal means of conveying to the state regulatory authority and the Board of Directors the Appointed Actuary's professional conclusions and recommendations, of recording and communicating the methods and procedures, of assuring that the parties addressed are aware of the significance of the Appointed Actuary's opinion or findings, and of documenting the analysis underlying the opinion.
+The required content of the Actuarial Report is further described in paragraph 7.
 (Note that the inclusion of the Board of Directors as part of the intended audience for the Actuarial Report does not change the content of the Actuarial Report as described in paragraph 7.
 The Appointed Actuary should present findings to the Board of Directors in a manner deemed suitable for such audience.)